bparanj/crystal/electronics/book/system/principles.md

 Used in transformers, chokes, filters, and inductive coupling.

+MOVE #5 to out of scope

 ### 5. Superposition Theorem:

 In a linear circuit with multiple independent sources, the voltage or current at any point in the circuit can be found by calculating the contribution from each independent source individually while setting all other independent sources to zero (replace voltage sources with short circuits and current sources with open circuits).

 Used to simplify the analysis of circuits with multiple power sources.

+MOVE #6 to out of scope

 ### 6. Thevenin's Theorem:

 Any linear electrical network with voltage and current sources and resistances can be replaced at terminals A-B by an equivalent voltage source \( V_{th} \) in series with a resistance \( R_{th} \).

 Simplifies the analysis of complex circuits, useful in analyzing power systems and electronic circuits.

+MOVE #7 to out of scope

 ### 7. Norton's Theorem: